Fatigue Risk Management Systems explained

 The FRMS must include all relevant limits, with the limits you have established and that satisfy our rules.

-We can not use an FRMS to create one broad set of limits that used across all aspects of a varied operation.
+We cannot use an FRMS to create one set of limits to use across all aspects of a varied operation.
 You need to identify and manage fatigue hazards specific to your operations.

-For example, an operator with a mixture of aerial work, unscheduled (charter) flights, EMS and training would not be able to establish one generic set of limits to cover all operations under an FRMS.
+For example, an operator has a mixture of aerial work, unscheduled (charter) flights, EMS and training.
+This operator might not be able to establish one generic set of limits to cover all operations under an FRMS.

 You will need to identify, risk assess and mitigate every fatigue hazard in each aspect of your operations.
 The FRMS processes would be likely to identify different sets of limits for the different types of operations.